Category Archives: Music

 In Mexico, especially as a tourist, you have zero rights.
 Although the security officers probably won’t rob you or beat you up—this part of Mexico has too many foreign visitors for that—they could easily have you arrested and thrown in jail.
 In fact, I heard that a few people went to jail for trying to sneak into Phish last year.

 Again, despite beaches being public land, in practice you can’t really argue the finer points of Mexican law with six angry security guards tapping the guns and handcuffs on their belts.

 Just save your money and go another time.
 It’s not like Phish, Widespread Panic and the rest don’t play your hometown or darn close to it at least once a year anyway.
 (Unlike poor me living in B.F.E.
 Mexico—but I did make it to Dick’s last year.)

 Some Thoughts on Price

 This brings me to a common complaint about these shows: too expensive.
 For sure it would be awesome if Phish played a big festival in Mexico with regularly-priced tickets, like Vive Latino in Mexico City or Cumbre Tajin in Veracruz.
-Though Phish has few fans in Mexico, if they played a festival like one of those, they would instantly create tens of thousands.
+(I saw Tool, Primus, Jack Johnson, and more at Cumbre Tajin a couple years ago, by the way.)
+Phish has very few fans in Mexico, and if they played a festival like one of those, they would instantly create tens of thousands.